marcnol/pyHiM/docs/source/user_guide/script.md

 Script used to 2D-project the 3D-labeled numpy array images generated by segmentMasks3D.
 By running this script, you will replace the output files produced by segmentMasks (2D labeled masks).

 ```
-Usage: process_segmentMasks3D.py
+Usage: process_segment_masks_3d
 ```

 ### trace_combinator.py
-This script combines trace tables from different experiments/ROIs together into a single trace table.
-The folders containing the trace tables of the experiments to be combined are provided in as a JSON file.
-The possibility to selecting only a subset of trace tables within the folders provided is allowed using the `methods` parameter.
-Merged trace table is outputed to the buildPWDmatrix folder.
+This script combines trace tables from different experiments/ROIs into a single trace table.
+The folders containing the trace tables of the experiments to be combined are provided as a JSON file.
+It is possible to select only a subset of trace tables within the folders provided using the `methods` parameter.
+Merged trace table is outputed in the buildPWDmatrix folder.

-Outputs: ChromatinTraceTable() object, and output .ecsv formatted file with assembled trace tables.
+Outputs: ChromatinTraceTable() object and output .ecsv formatted file with assembled trace tables.

 ```
-Usage: trace_combinator.py [-F ROOTFOLDER] [-P PARAMETERS] [-A LABEL] [-W ACTION]
+Usage: trace_combinator [-F ROOTFOLDER] [-P PARAMETERS] [-A LABEL] [-W ACTION]
 						   [--saveMatrix] [--ndims] [--method]

 	-F ROOTFOLDER, --rootFolder ROOTFOLDER